 - Il est une heure – It’s one o’clock (1:00 a.m. or p.m. or 13h00)

 - Il est seize heures trente – It’s 16:30 (4:30 p.m.)

 The most common way of asking for the time is: “Quelle heure est-il, s’il vous plaît ?” or else, “Il est quelle heure ?“

 To know how to pronounce the numbers in French, as with any other word, it’s very useful to listen to podcasts in French.
-We recommend this website in particular.
 This will help you not only improve your pronunciation, but familiarize your ear with the language’s sounds and learn new words.